inphinit/inphinit-php-proxy/README.md

 ## Generic options

-Generic options are primarily used for driver configurations.
+Generic options allow you to customize driver behavior through their native configuration mechanisms (cURL options or stream contexts).
 Since each driver may require different types of settings, the most flexible approach is to allow these options to store any value.
 This is particularly useful when developing a new driver.
 Existing options include:

 Usage | Description
 --- | ---
 `setOptions('curl', array $value)` | Options for `CurlDriver`.
 See: https://www.php.net/manual/en/curl.constants.php
 `setOptions('stream', array $value)` | Options for `StreamDriver`.
 See: https://www.php.net/manual/en/context.php

-Setup cURL driver use generic options with `'curl'` in first param, eg.: `$proxy->setOptions('curl', [ ... ]);`, a sample for change SSL version:
+To configure the _cURL_ driver, use `'curl'` as the first parameter, for example `$proxy->setOptions('curl', [ ... ]);`, an example to change the SSL version:

 ```php
 $proxy->setOptions('curl', [